-The J-PLUS instrumental magnitudes used for calibration were measured on a $6\arcsec$ diameter aperture.
-This aperture is not dominated by background noise and limits the flux contamination from neighbouring sources, although it is not large enough to capture the total flux of the stars.
+The J-PLUS instrumental magnitudes used for calibration were measured on a 6 arcsec diameter aperture.
+This aperture is not dominated by background noise and limits the flux contamination from neighboring sources, although it is not large enough to capture the total flux of the stars.
 Thus, we applied an aperture correction $C_{\rm aper}$ that depends on the pointing and the passband.

-The aperture correction was computed from the growth curves of bright, non-saturated stars in the pointing.
+The aperture correction was computed from the growth curve of bright, non-saturated stars in the pointing.
 For each star, increasingly larger circular apertures were measured until convergence within errors.
-This defined the aperture size that provides the total magnitude of the sources in the pointing, that is then compared with the magnitude at $6\arcsec$ aperture to provide $C_{\rm aper}$.
-The typical number of stars used is 50 and the median aperture correction varies from $C_{\rm aper} = -0.09$ mag in the $u$ band to $C_{\rm aper} = -0.11$ mag in the $z$ band, with a median value of $C_{\rm aper} = -0.09$ mag for all the filters.
+This defined the aperture size that provides the total magnitude of the sources in the pointing; that is then compared with the magnitude at 6 arcsec aperture to provide $C_{\rm aper}$.
+The typical number of stars used is 50, and the median aperture correction varies from $C_{\rm aper} = -0.09$ mag in the $u$ band to $C_{\rm aper} = -0.11$ mag in the $z$ band, with a median value of $C_{\rm aper} = -0.09$ mag for all the filters.
 The typical uncertainty in the correction aperture, estimated from the dispersion in the measurements, is $\sim 2$ mmag.
-We assumed that the J-PLUS $6\arcsec$ magnitudes corrected for aperture effects provided the total flux of stars.
+We assumed that the J-PLUS 6 arcsec magnitudes corrected for aperture effects provided the total flux of stars.